BradleyCodeU/bradleycodeu.github.io/_apcsp/textgames/chatbots.md

     - Create two dictionary-based chatbots with 12 key/value pairs each
     - Create three dictionary-based chatbots with 8 key/value pairs each

-Copy/paste the starter code from the [starter template](https://repl.it/@JustinRiley1/Chatbot-starter-template)
+Copy/paste the starter code from the [starter template](https://repl.it/@JustinRiley1/Chatbot-starter-template).
+Type talkTo(dan) in the console to see the demo.